The Bitter End

 BEHIND THE BREAKUP: One thing they didn't do was take it easy.
 In their 1970s heyday, the Eagles produced six platinum albums in a fast lane marked by, in Don Henley's words, "drugs, girls and fights."

-UGLY MOMENT: At a notorious 1980 concert, as Glenn Frey recalled, Don Felder said, "Only three more songs till I kick your ass, pal."
+UGLY MOMENT: In the middle of a 1980 concert, as Glenn Frey told it, Don Felder threatened to beat up the Eagles frontman after "three more songs."
 Frey's reply: "Great.
 I can't wait."
 In the end, Felder just smashed his guitar and walked away fuming.
 The band wouldn't play together again for 14 years.

 BEHIND THE BREAKUP: The British rockers released their best-selling album "Combat Rock" in 1982, but it was quickly downhill from there.
 A year after firing their drummer for heroin addiction, the band was at odds with lead guitarist Mick Jones.
 "He wouldn't show up," frontman Joe Strummer later recalled.
 "When he did show up, it was like Elizabeth Taylor in a filthy mood."